-It’s unlikely any of us will get lucky and stumble across an all-seeing crystal ball, unfortunately.
-Thankfully, there is an alternative that, and while it is not foolproof, is as close as we’re likely to get.
-Analytics and data can take information, results, betting input, and more to create a comprehensive look at upcoming events and help you with your betting strategy.
+Unfortunately, it’s unlikely any of us will get lucky and stumble across an all-seeing crystal ball anytime soon.
+Thankfully, there is an alternative that, while it is not foolproof, is as close as we’re likely to get.
+Analytics and data can take information, results, betting input, and more to create a comprehensive look at upcoming events and help you with your sports betting strategy.

 There are weekly and daily options for those who want to get in deep, as well as both free and paid options.
 How much you want to get involved is up to you.